FarronF/limerick-council-meetings/meetings/2024/11/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 17th October 2024.md

 has to be addressed and added the staff of the Property Management are available to engage

+with the owners of Derelict properties and Elected Members if required.
+---
-with the owners of Derelict properties and Elected Members if required.--- Councillor Ryan (M) asked more work be invested in tracing ownership of derelict properties
+Councillor Ryan (M) asked more work be invested in tracing ownership of derelict properties

 as some owners may not be aware of dereliction notices being placed on doorways of